cosmos/sdk-tutorials/liquidity-module/index.md

 gaiad keys add username --recover
 ```

-It will ask you for the passphrase, that you see in the terminal window of running `starport chain serve` on your `myblockchaind`
+The command prompts you for the passphrase.
+You can find the passphrase in the terminal window that is running `starport chain serve` on your `myblockchaind`

 ```bash
 > Enter your bip39 mnemonic